craigbruenderman/blog/content/posts/github-part-1/index.md

 #### HEAD Pointer

 The concept of the [HEAD pointer](https://blog.git-init.com/what-is-head-in-git/) is important to understanding the state of repos.
 HEAD moves around depending on what commit (snapshot) of the code base we've asked Git to work with.
 In the screenshots above, notice **HEAD --> master**. **master** is the name of the default **branch** of our repo.
-We haven't discussed branches yet, so right now this just tells us our local repo is working with the most recent commit of the teo possible commits we made, in the only branch we have.
+We haven't discussed branches yet, so right now this just tells us our local repo is working with the most recent commit of the two possible commits we made, in the only branch we have.

 >HEAD answers the question: Where am I right now in the repository?
 It is a pointer to the currently checked-out branch or commit, which contains an immutable snapshot of your entire code base at a given time.
 Whichever commit HEAD is referencing directly (using the hash) or by reference (using a branch), it'll always be the commit on which any local changes are based.